-- At the start of our laboratory investigation the oldest electro mechanical meters withstood hot sockets the best - The latest vintage solid state meters withstood hot sockets the least. - Over the course of the past twenty four months virtually every meter manufacturer has begun to release 2S meters designed to withstand hot sockets.
+- At the start of our laboratory investigation the oldest electro mechanical meters withstood hot sockets the best - The latest vintage solid state meters withstood hot sockets the least. - Over the course of the past several years every meter manufacturer has released 2S meters designed to withstand hot sockets.